-Carpet comes in standard widths of 3.6 or 4m wide.
+Carpet comes in standard widths of 3.6 to 4m wide.
 Sometimes you may end up with a lot of off cuts or none at all.
-Usually when carpet gets laid in a house you will end up with many off cuts, this is due to irregular size and shape of many rooms.
+Usually when carpet gets laid in a house you will end up with many off cuts, due to the irregular size and shape of many rooms.
 This is perfectly normal!

-Hall Rugs come in standard widths of 67cm or 80cm on rolls of 20-30 meters long.
+Hall Rugs come in standard widths of 67cm, 80cm and some 100cm; all on rolls 20-30 meters long.
 These can be ordered at custom lengths to suit the customer.
-Once cut to length the ends need overlocking for a nice finished look and to stop the fraying of the ends.
+Once cut to length, the ends need overlocking for a nice finished look and to stop the fraying of the ends.

 What do You Use the Offcuts of Carpet For?

-Carpet rugs offcuts In most cases are used to place over the high traffic areas of homes, often helping to prolong the life of their newly laid carpet or wooden floors, areas like, Hallways, Doorways, Living rooms or Activity rooms are just some examples of common areas of placement for such offcuts.
-Very commonly the off cuts, once Overlocked, are used as area rugs to protect wood flooring or placed over tiles to add warmth, it’s totally up to the individual how their carpet is used, but carpet isn’t cheap, so why not make use of your off cuts!
+Carpet rug offcuts or remnants are in most cases used in high traffic areas of homes, often helping to prolong the life of newly laid carpet or wooden floors.
+Areas such as Hallways, Doorways, Living rooms or Activity rooms are just some examples of common areas of placement for such offcuts.
+Very commonly the offcuts, once Overlocked, are used as area rugs to protect wood flooring or placed over tiles to add warmth.
+It’s totally up to the individual how their carpet is used, but carpet isn’t cheap, so why not make use of your off cuts!

 What do You Need Hallway Runner Rugs For?

-Hallway runner rugs are handy in most homes these days as many have wood or tiled floors and need Hallway Runners to add warmth or character for decorative reasons.
-The other reasons for hallway runner rugs is to protect your floors, similar to carpet offcuts as stated above.
-Many honmeowners have spent a lot of money for them why wouldn’t you want to look after them.
+Hallway runner rugs are handy in most homes these days as many have wood or tiled floors and need Hallway Runners to add warmth or character.
+Or even just for decorative reasons.
+Hallway runner rugs are also used to protect your floors, similar to carpet offcuts as stated above.
+Many honmeowners have spent a lot of money on their floors, so it makes sense to make sure they are protected!

-Remember, if you are interested in purchasing a hallway runner rug, each length of hall runner will need 2 ends overlocked when ordering hall runner online, so you can go to this link to add edging of hall runner.
+Remember, if you are interested in purchasing a hallway runner rug, each length of the hall runner will need 2 ends overlocked.
+When ordering hall runner online, you can follow this link to add the edging to the hall runner.